-Either you want to bake or endorse, you need to set up a baking node.
-To set up a Tezos baking node you will need at least one roll which consists of 8,000 XTZ minimum stake.
+Whether you want to bake or endorse, you need to set up a baking node.
+To set up a Tezos baking node, you will need at least one roll consisting of an 8,000 XTZ minimum stake.

-Most Tezos wallets support delegating, so to start earning more tezzies you only need to transfer your funds in a wallet and delegate to a baker.
+Most Tezos wallets support delegating, so to start earning more tezzies, you only need to transfer your funds to a wallet and delegate to a baker.
 You can find a list of delegates on mytezosbaker.com.

 That’s why it’s important to do your research before choosing a baker.
 Additionally, on MyTezosBaker, you can find a list of blacklisted bakers.

 Furthermore, you can delegate directly through some trusted exchanges (Coinbase, KuCoin, or Binance).

 Before everything else, Tezos is a platform for dapps and smart contracts, which can be compared in several aspects to Ethereum.
 It is meant to host assets and applications backed by a global community of validators, researchers, and builders.